Dream Rovers: Flashback

-Off the Road Album
+Off the Road

-The debut album which includes the original songs of Dream Rovers.
+The title of the band's debut album which includes the original songs of Dream Rovers.

 Track listing

 Live performance

-Despite all of the restrictions placed on bands and artists who attempt to perform and play western music in Iran – a country notorious for forcing aspiring artists to toil underground in obscurity – Dream Rovers has managed to perform live on three occasions at Sharif University of Technology (SUT) between May 2011 and May 2012 in front of audiences of more than 500 people – an unheard of number under such a restrictive regime.
+Despite all of the restrictions placed on bands and artists who attempt to perform and play western music in Iran – a country notorious for forcing aspiring artists to toil underground in obscurity – Dream Rovers have managed to perform live on three occasions at Sharif University of Technology (SUT) between May 2011 and May 2012 in front of audiences of more than 500 people – an unheard of number under such a restrictive regime.

 Singles

 Dear Superstar

-Dear Superstar is the first single of the band from the debut album, Off the Road, written by the vocalist, Erfan Rezayatbakhsh, in form of a letter to the country-pop superstar, Taylor Swift.
+Dear Superstar is the first single of the band from their debut album, Off the Road written by the vocalist, Erfan Rezayatbakhsh in form of a letter to the country-pop superstar, Taylor Swift.

-The Idea of the song was ignited when Erfan was watching a documentary about FGM (Female Genital Mutilation) and when he changed the channel there was a video of Taylor Swift in which she was at the same age of the FGM victims he was just watching.
+The idea of the song was inpired by a time when Rezayatbakhsh was watching a documentary about FGM (Female Genital Mutilation) and when he changed the channel there was a video of Taylor Swift in which she was at the same age of the FGM victims he was just watching.

 According to him, he only wanted to remind Taylor that some of her fans have completely different lives than what she has.
 So, that would be a good idea for the superstar to sing about her living-in-misery fans sometimes.

-The video of the song was directed by Ali T and shot in Tehran in the last day of 2011.
+The video of the song was directed by Ali T and shot in Tehran on the last day of the year in 2011.